Nitroplast

+Members of A. thalassa are spheroid in shape and are 1–2 μm in diameter, and provide nitrogen to ocean regions by fixing non biologically available atmospheric nitrogen into biologically available ammonium that other marine microorganisms can use.
 There are many sublineages of A. thalassa that are distributed across a wide range of marine environments and host organisms.
 It appears that some sublineages of A. thalassa have a preference for oligotrophic ocean waters while other sublineages prefer coastal waters.
 Much is still unknown about all of A. thalassa's hosts and host preferences.